jencba/be-eventure/JV/events-platform.md

 Your project must meet the following criteria to be considered complete:

-1. The project should feature a fully documented backend API application and an Android Studio project for the frontend app.
+1. The project should feature a hosted and fully documented backend API application and an Android Studio project for the frontend app.
 2. **README Documentation** should include:
    - A summary of the project
      - (you may consider recording a **video walkthrough** of your platform, highlighting key features.
 Host this video on a free platform (e.g., YouTube) and include a link in your README.)